 TGax Editor: Change the paragraph below of this subclause as follows (#CID 21083):

 The TWT scheduling AP shall set the TWT Request subfield to 0 and the TWT Setup Command subfield as defined in Table 26-6 (Broadcast TWT announcements) and shall include the broadcast TWT element in the Beacon frames for as long as there is at least one active broadcast TWT schedule.
+Broadcast TWT announcement(s) are broadcast TWT schedule(s) advertised in broadcast TWT element(s) contained in broadcast Management frames (see Table 26-6 (Broadcast TWT announcements)).(#21083)

 TGax Editor: Change the paragraph below of this subclause as follows (#CID 21084):

-The TWT scheduling AP shall include a nonzero value in the Broadcast TWT Persistence subfield for each Broadcast TWT to indicate the number of TBTTs for which the Broadcast TWT schedule will be in existence, counting forward from the current TBTT.
+The TWT scheduling AP shall set the Broadcast TWT Persistence subfield for each Broadcast TWT to (#21084) the number of TBTTs for which the Broadcast TWT schedule will be in existence, counting forward from the current TBTT.
 The AP may change the value of the Broadcast TWT Persistence subfield for any Broadcast TWT within any transmitted TWT element.
 If the AP reduces the value of the subfield, it shall not reduce the value by more than one as compared to the value transmitted during the immediately preceding beacon interval.
 If the AP increases the value of the Broadcast TWT Persistence subfield, it may increase the value by any amount as compared to the value transmitted during the immediately preceding TBTT.

 A TWT scheduling AP that sets the TWT Setup Command subfield to Reject TWT shall indicate the TBTT at which the periodic broadcast TWT will be terminated by setting the value of the Broadcast TWT Persistence subfield to indicate the number of TBTTs that remain until the broadcast TWT schedule is terminated.
 The broadcast TWT schedule terminates at the next TBTT that follows the TBTT at which the TWT scheduling AP transmits the broadcast TWT element with Broadcast TWT Persistence subfield for that broadcast TWT schedule equal to 0.
 A TWT scheduling AP may terminate the membership of a TWT scheduled STA in all broadcast TWTs by transmitting a TWT Teardown frame with the Teardown All TWT field set to 1.